gwendal-lv/sound-morphing-metrics/README.md

 In order to compute the metrics of a given morphing, the ```soundmm``` package can compute audio features for each individual morphed audio sample.
-Then, the *smoothness* and *non-linearity* morphing metrics can be extracted for each audio feature.
+Then, the *smoothness* and *linearity* morphing metrics can be extracted for each audio feature.

 Detailed examples and usage instructions are given in the [examples/soundmm_demo.ipynb](examples/soundmm_demo.ipynb) notebook from this repository.

 # Dependencies

-This project is mostly based on a Python package whose dependencies are the following:
+This project uses the [timbral_models](https://github.com/AudioCommons/timbral_models) package whose dependencies are the following:

 ```
 pip3 install numpy pandas scipy soundfile librosa pyloudnorm